In 2010, I beat the odds to survive stage 4 cancer. Not surprisingly, I gained a new perspective in the process.

 Our aim is to help others grow.
 The way we do that is incorporate strategy, coaching, and collaboration into our services.
 If this approach sounds appealing to you, you are not alone.
 Since launching Kayak, we've worked with upwards of 600 organizations, published several marketing books, and were nominated for a small business of the year (landing at finalist , or second place), and collecting a solid showing of 5-start Google reviews.

 As a kid, I paddled endless lakes and streams in the British Columbia interior.
 Paddling provided a place of peace, physical exercise, and kindled my love for nature.
 Throughout my recovery post-cancer, I'd been walking around my community pond.
 Not one for the gym, I'd been searching for enjoyable ways to regain my strength.
 Taking others kayaking with me seemed the perfect fit.

-PS - Photo credit to Vince Fowler, Craigery Denis, Pam Doyle.
+PS - Main photo credit to Vince Fowler, Craigery Denis, Paul Trieu.

 Accomplishments made possible with the support of the amazing Kayak team:

 Founder, flowwwsites by Kayak 2018

 Calgary Small Business of the Year Finalist, 2013